influxdata/docs-v2/content/enterprise_influxdb/v1.9/install-and-deploy/installation/meta_node_installation.md

 ```

 Note that your cluster must have at least three meta nodes.
-If you do not see your meta nodes in the output, please retry adding them to
+If you do not see your meta nodes in the output, retry adding them to
 the cluster.

 Once your meta nodes are part of your cluster move on to [the next steps to